Special Education Complaints Process

 Section One: Student Information

 If you are requesting a complaint investigation for one student, you must complete the "Student Information" section.
 Provide the student's complete name, mailing address, phone number, and the name of the school that the student attends or attended.
-The name of the student's current school district and the student's date of birth are optional but assist with identification purposes.
+The name of the student's current school district or charter school and the student's date of birth are optional but assist with identification purposes.
 If you are requesting a complaint investigation for more than one student, skip the "Student Information" section and complete the rest of the form.

 In the case of a homeless child or youth (within the meaning of section 752 of the McKinney-Vento Homeless Assistance Act [42 U.S.C.
 11434a(2)]), you must provide all available contact information for the student and the name of the school the student is attending.